Welcome to Science and Engineering Foundation

 Congratulations on securing a place on the Foundation Year in the Faculty of Science and Engineering.
 We are looking forward to welcoming you into our diverse and friendly community of staff and students.

-We realise that this is a strange time to start your university career, but we want to reassure you that the Foundation Studies team is here to guide and support you throughout your transition into higher education.
+We are committed to ensuring Foundation Year students have an excellent university experience and the Foundation Studies team is here to guide and support you throughout your transition into higher education.
 As a Foundation Year student, you will get the same high-quality learning experience as all undergraduates at The University of Manchester.

 In your first few weeks on campus, our Welcome programme will give you all the information you need to orientate yourself at the University and in the city.
-We have organised a timetable of events and activities to introduce you to your course, lecturers, and course mates, as well giving you the opportunity to find out more about the 400+ societies available at the University.
+Welcome Week will introduce you to your course, lecturers, and course mates, as well giving you the opportunity to find out more about the 400+ societies available at the University.

 If you have any questions about starting with us, your course, or student life in general, please do get in touch.